mpjashby/lesscrime.info/content/publication/stop-and-search-london-2022-q1.md

 abstract: "*Stop and Search in London* reports summarise how police in London are using their stop-and-search powers.
 An updated report is issued every three months.

-Police in London stopped and searched 232,215 people and vehicles in the 12 months from January to December 2021.
-The number of searches has generally decreased over the past year.66% of searches in that period were for drugs, with 74% of all searches resulting in no further action.Searches are heavily concentrated in some areas – half of all searches occurred in 10% of neighbourhoods."
+Police in London stopped and searched 215,423 people and vehicles in the 12 months from April 2021 to March 2022.
+The number of searches has generally decreased over the past year.
+65% of searches in that period were for drugs, with 73% of all searches resulting in no further action.
+Searches are heavily concentrated in some areas – half of all searches occurred in 9% of neighbourhoods."

 tags: ["Stop and Search in London", "stop and search", "police"]